Should you get Married at a Free Site?

 Should You Reserve your Outdoor Public Wedding Venue?

-NOTE: for this article, we’re talking about sites that either don’t require a permit OR that offers permits, but doesn’t mandate them.
-If a site REQUIRES a permit, do the right thing and don’t try to circumvent their rules.
-You might end up with a nasty wedding-day experience of having a park ranger tell you to leave mid “I do’s!”
-(Note: Blue Sky Elopements does not offer illegal, guerrilla-style, “pop-up” weddings at sites that require a permit.
-We play by the permit rules of the site.
-That way, we know we’ll be invited back!)Today, we’re going to educate you on the pros and cons of having your elopement at a free public site.
-Be it a beach, the mountains, public gardens, parks, the woods or a rocky cliff, the areas we serve are home to spectacular outdoor venues where it’s possible to just show up, say “I do,” snap some fabulous photos and get on with your honeymoon.
+Note: for this article, we’re talking about sites that either don’t require a permit, or that offers permits, but doesn’t mandate them.
+If a site requires a permit, do the right things and don’t try to circumvent their rules.
+You might end up with a nasty wedding-day experience of having a park ranger tell you to leave right in the middle of your “I do’s.”
+Blue Sky Elopements does not offer illegal, guerilla-style, “pop-up” weddings at sites that require a permit.
+We play by the rules of the venue.
+That way, we know we’ll be invited back.

 The Pros